De-institutionalisation ! Understanding communities !

 the various organisations that provide specialist services.

-The LCG is accountable to the various government policies and
+The LCG is accountable to the various government policies

 regulations in respect to performance and service delivery.